Al Waleed bin Talal Al Saud: Arrest and release

 On 4 November 2017, Al Waleed was one of those arrested in Saudi Arabia in a "corruption crackdown" conducted by a new royal anti-corruption committee.
 In total, 320 princes, ministers and businessmen were detained at the five-star Ritz-Carlton Hotel in Riyadh.
 This was done on the orders of Crown Prince Mohammad bin Salman, who acted with the aim of consolidating his position as the next ruler of the kingdom.
-Crown Prince Mohammad bin Salman is Al Waleed's first cousin; both are male-line grandsons of Ibn Saud, first monarch and founder of Saudi Arabia.
+Mohammad bin Salman is Al Waleed's first cousin; both are male-line grandsons of founding King Ibn Saud.

 Al Waleed and most of the other Saudi notables arrested made financial settlements of some kind with the Saudi government before they were released.
 In his case, as in the case of most of the other detainees, the Saudi Arabian government did not disclose charges or produce evidence, and the negotiations were held in secret.
 In December, some weeks after the arrests, it was reported that the Saudi Arabian authorities were demanding $6 billion from Prince Al Waleed bin Talal in exchange for his release.

 Al Waleed was released from detention in late January 2018, nearly three months after his arrest.
 According to a Wall Street Journal report, the price for his release was $6 billion.
 In comparison, his first cousin Prince Mutaib bin Abdullah, son of the late King Abdullah (1924–2015), was released after reportedly paying $1 billion.

 Just days before his arrest, Al Waleed reportedly contacted US-based Saudi journalist Jamal Khashoggi (who had publicly criticized the Saudi government in the past) and invited him to return to the Kingdom to contribute to Mohammad bin Salman's vision.